zhichaoliu0921/starter-academic/content/publication/zliu2021iros/index.md

 publication: ""
 publication_short: "Under Review"

-abstract: "oft pneumatic legged robots offer promise in their ability to navigate over a range of different types of terrain, including natural unstructured terrain met in applications like precision agriculture.
+abstract: "Soft pneumatic legged robots offer promise in their ability to navigate over a range of different types of terrain, including natural unstructured terrain met in applications like precision agriculture.
 They can adapt their body